christianalfoni/reactx/docs/06_data_fetching.md

   });
 ```

 Even if our `data.todos` ensures consistent references our `map` and `createTodo` will always create a new array and new state objects in that array.
-To make sure the `createTodo` statae object is only created when the underlying `todo` actually changes we can use a reference cache:
+To make sure the `createTodo` state object is only created when the underlying `todo` data reference actually changes we can use a reference cache:

 ```ts
 function createReferenceCache<R extends object, S>(create: (ref: D) => S) {